gravitasse/vagrantFlexSwitch/README.md

 9. git lfs checkout

 Note:
 Please verify the size of files in this repository, if sizes are not same there is some issue with git lfs.
-Please refer to [Git LFS Debian] (https://git-lfs.github.com/ "Git LFS Debian") or [Git Lfs OSX] (http://macappstore.org/git-lfs/ "Git LFS OSX").
+Please refer to [Git LFS Debian] (https://git-lfs.github.com/ "Git LFS Debian"). or [Git LFS OSX] (http://macappstore.org/git-lfs/ "Git LFS OSX").

 >